-To do install it, in WordPress dashboard go to Appearance > Themes menu.
+To install it, in the WordPress dashboard, go to Appearance > Themes menu.
 Select Add new and the group themes by popularity and look for Storefront.

 Click Install and then activate.

-You can come back and change all this information later but it’s gonna ask you first in which industry does your store operates.
+You can come back and change all this information later.
+First, it gonna ask you which industry your store operates in.

-After, things like, your location where you’re based, what kind of products you want to sell, whether you’re selling physical or digital products or whether you’re selling both.
+After, things like your location where you’re based, what kind of products you want to sell, whether you’re selling physical or digital products, or selling both.

-Finally, it will ask you some business details.
+Finally, it will ask you for some business details.

-Click continue.
-From the next page you will be able to customize your shop, add new products and payment methods.
+Click continue again.
+From the next page, you will be able to customize your shop and add new products and payment methods.

 WooCommerce shop configuration

-Now, if you type your domain name in browser you should see default storefront home screen.
+Now, if you type your domain name in the browser, you should see the default storefront home screen.

 Add title “home” and in text box put your fantastic marketing text, then in wright side in template box select Homepage and then click “Publish”.